Shoalsteed/I2PLocalization-/README.md

+# About I2P ( The Invisible Internet Project )

+I2P (The Invisible Internet Project), is a fully encrypted private network layer that has been developed with privacy and security by design in order to provide protection for your activity, location and your identity.
+The desktop software ships with a router that connects you to the network and includes applications for sharing, communicating and building.

+The network has the same capabilities as the Internet: you can create and vistit I2P sites, email, create forums and share content.
+If you are an application developer, you can create your own I2P applications.
+The protocol and software is Free-Open Source and community built.
+It has been in active development since 2001.

 # Getting Started
 1. Create a Transifex Account:
 If you have not have a Transifex account, you can create one [here](https://www.transifex.com/signup/).